yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/back-up-restore-data.md

 showAsideToc: true
 ---

-This section will describe how to back up and restore YCQL tables using the Yugabyte Platform.
+This section will describe how to use the Yugabyte Platform to back up and restore data in YCQL tables.

 ## Create universe